-If you wear glasses or contacts you have likely heard the term astigmatism before.
-If you have been diagnosed with this eye disorder you likely know how frustrating this condition can be and the limits it can present to finding comfortable glasses and contacts.
+If you wear glasses or contacts, you’ve likely heard the term astigmatism before.
+And, if you have astigmatism, you likely know how frustrating the condition can be and the limits it can present.
+Those limitations go beyond just being able to find comfortable glasses and contacts.

 What Is Astigmatism?

 Astigmatism is a condition of the eye in which the cornea has an irregular or odd shape.
 This makes light reflect through the eye and on to the retina in an uneven manner and causes focus problems, making your vision blurry.

 While most people believe that astigmatism is a genetic condition and that there is nothing that can be done to improve it other than wearing contacts or having risky refractive surgery, this may not be the case.